lewis-jeffery/simple-impedance-analyser/README.md

 Complex impedance is calculated and plotted as magnitude and phase.
 Sliders can be used to adjust a RLC model for the best (subjective) fit to the device under test.

 Phase measurements with this type of equipement are no where near as good as a specialty impedance analyser.
-The oscilliscope sweep frequency and range are continuously adjusted aiming for about six complete cycles and roughly 80% of the verticle range used.
+In an attempt to get decent measurements the oscilliscope sweep frequency and range are continuously adjusted.
+About six complete cycles will be displayed and roughly 80% of the verticle range used.
 This means a few measurements are taken at each frequency and this increases the test duration.

-Care should be taken to minimise lead impedance.
+Care should be taken to minimise lead impedance and noise.
 Radio amateur W2AEW has a great range of tutorials and this one is particularly relevant:  https://www.youtube.com/watch?v=zodpCuxwn_o

 This code is specific to the Rigol DG1032Z function generator and DS1054Z.
 VXI-11 commands for these instruments are similar to a wide range of devices and extension to other instruments should be possible.
 Maybe.
+These specific instruments use TCP-IP.
+The VXI-11 library supports USB should this be your preference.

 Capacitors are best characterised as a series RLC model and inductors as parallel.